-Form necessary to determine family contribution and offer a financial aid package.
+The form is necessary to determine family contribution and offer a financial aid package.
 All students seeking aid must file this federal form.

 Grants and scholarships.

 Relying on yourself for support or aid.
 If you are independent, report only your own income and assets (and those of your spouse if you are married).
-Not living with your parents does not automatically classify you as independent.
+Not living with your parents does not automatically classify you as an independent.
 An independent student is one of the following: at least 24 years old, married, a graduate or professional student, a veteran, a member of the armed forces, an orphan, a ward of the court, or someone with legal dependents other than a spouse.
 (See also: Dependent)

 A student who has been accepted and is pursuing a degree at NUNM.

-The Oregon Opportunity Grant program was created by the Oregon State Legislature to help needy Oregon students to attend Oregon colleges.
+The Oregon Opportunity Grant program was created by the Oregon State Legislature to help needy Oregon students attend Oregon colleges.
 Oregon residents (for at least one year before applying for aid) who attend the National University of Natural Medicine may be eligible to receive an Oregon Opportunity Grant.
 These grants are awarded on the basis of financial need, based upon the information provided on your FAFSA.
 Students who already have a bachelor’s degree are not eligible to receive an Oregon Opportunity Grant.

 An origination fee is a fee paid to the government or lender to compensate for administering the loan.
-This fee is charged usually when the loan is disbursed – take this into consideration when applying for the amount for loan.
+This fee is charged usually when the loan is disbursed – take this into consideration when applying for the amount for the loan.
 Origination fees can be up to 4% or more of the loan amount.